ReflectsLight/al-quran.reflectslight.io/README.md

 **server.base_url**

-If you plan to host the website on your own domain you might want to update [nanoc.yaml](nanoc.yaml) first.
+If you plan to host the website on your own domain you should update [nanoc.yaml](nanoc.yaml) first.
 In certain places links will reference